Newms34/newmsPong/README.md

 ##Installation:

 This app has pretty much only 3 dependencies: node.js, chalk, and keypress.js.
-So just run `npm install` and you're ready to go.
+So just run `npm install` (assuming you've got node.js installed already!) and you're ready to go.

 ##Playing the game: